-We provide legal and immigration consultation services to our clients facing various problems in life.
+We also provide legal and immigration consultation services, through professionals, to our clients facing various problems related to Legal and Immigration matters in their lives.
 Our services are not only for family harm victims but open to all.
 We provide support to the South Asian migrant community in every possible way.

 We provide counselling services to strengthen relationships and bond families.
 We help individuals to develop confidence and determination.
 Through our services, we aim to strengthen the south Asian migrant community into a thriving, responsible and creative citizens of New Zealand

 Anitha thought the whole domestic violence story came to an end once she met someone special.

 I met my husband 18 years ago.
 He seemed a nice easy-going polite man, until I got married to him and moved with him to NZ.
 I began to see and feel the other side of him.
 He started giving me a feeling that I was good for nothing…

 I had always been involved with their day to day care and that gave me a purpose.